 There are mini implants that are used when traditional implants are not a viable option.
 Mini implants can be used under the following circumstances:

-After you have undergone our dental examination, we can find the best dental implant for your case.
+After undergoing our dental examination, we can find the best dental implant for your case.

-You can contact our dentist at Dr.Dani Dental if you wish to replace missing teeth.
+You can book an appointment with our dentist at Dr.Dani Dental if you wish to replace missing teeth.